laurawei/ClassTeX/README.md

 ###ClassTeX

 Simple LaTeX class for writing taking notes.
-Features text boxes and a header conducive to the authorship of notes.
+Features premade text box commands and a clean header.

+#Instructions
 See ClassTeXInstructions.pdf for the full documentation.

+#Demo
+See ClassTeXDemo.pdf for a Lorem Ipsum demo.